ucdavisdatalab/Spatial_SQL/README.md

 **Authors:** [Michele Tobias](https://github.com/MicheleTobias) & [Naomi Kalman](https://github.com/nbkalman)

 ## Workshop Description
-This workshop is intended to give you an introduction to spatial SQL through working with a graphical user interface (GUI) with some examples of common analysis processes as well as present you with resources for continued learning.
-This workshop cannot teach you everything you could possibly need to know about databases, but rather is an introduction.
+This workshop is intended to give participants an introduction to working with **spatial data** using SQL.
+We will work with a graphical user interface (GUI) and explore some examples of common analysis processes as well as present participants with resources for continued learning.
+This workshop will give participants a solid foundation on which to build further learning.

-## Objectives
+## Learning Objectives
+By the end of this workshop, participants will be able to

-* Import data into an sqlite database
+* Import data into an spatialite database
-* Write queries to answer questions about the data
+* Write queries to answer questions about spatial data
 * Understand the difference between attribute queries and geometry queries
 * View spatial tables and views in QGIS

+## Prerequisites
+An introductory understanding of SQL is recommended, but not mandatory.
+For example, knowing how to compose a SELECT statement using SQL and the general concept of joining tables will serve learners well.
+For learners without a foundation in SQL, we recommend attending or reviewing the materials for DataLab's [Introduction to Databases and Data Storage Technologies](https://ucdavisdatalab.github.io/workshop_intro_to_data_storage/), which introduces the concept of databases, and [Intro to SQL for Querying Databases](https://ucdavisdatalab.github.io/workshop_intro_to_sql/), which teaches the basics of querying data using SQL.

+## Software

+**Install SpatiaLite GUI:**  The instructions for intalling SpatiaLite GUI varies depending on your operating sytsem.
+We've provided a [guide to installing the software](https://github.com/MicheleTobias/Spatial_SQL/blob/master/Install.md).
+These workshop materials were most recently written for Spatialite version 5.0.0 and Spatialite GUI 2.1.0-beta1.

+**Install QGIS:** You should have installed QGIS version 3.24 from [QGIS.org](https://qgis.org/en/site/forusers/download.html).
+Recent older versions of QGIS will also suffice.
+We'll be using QGIS to visualize our spatial data tables that we import into our SpatiaLite database.

 # Concepts